fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程三.md

 - `out`: ndarray.
 Discrete, linear convolution of a and v.

 &emsp;&emsp;Notes: The discrete convolution operation is defined as:

-It can be shown that a convolution x(t) * y(t) in time/space is equivalent to the multiplication X(f) Y(f) in the Fourier domain, after appropriate padding (padding is necessary to prevent circular convolution).
+&emsp;&emsp;It can be shown that a convolution x(t) * y(t) in time/space is equivalent to the multiplication X(f) Y(f) in the Fourier domain, after appropriate padding (padding is necessary to prevent circular convolution).
 Since multiplication is more efficient (faster) than convolution, the function scipy.signal.fftconvolve exploits the FFT to calculate the convolution of large data-sets.
-    Examples: Note how the convolution operator flips the second array before "sliding" the two across one another:
+&emsp;&emsp;Examples: Note how the convolution operator flips the second array before "sliding" the two across one another:

 ``` python
 >>> np.convolve([1, 2, 3], [0, 1, 0.5])